7 Top Tips to Improve Your Credit Score in 2025

 5. Start Getting Bills in Your Name

-Having these bills in your own name can let you show your lender that you are capable of repaying loans on time.
+There are many bills which can get reported to your credit file.
+This includes loans, utility bills (gas and electric), mobile phone contract, etc. Having these bills in your own name can let you show your lender that you are capable of repaying loans on time.
 If you’re paying the bills anyway, you should be getting the credit!
-There are also ways to get your rent payments helping your credit score as well.

-6. Get rid of the big things first.
+6. Get rid of the big things first

 Failing to pay money you owe can lead to a lender registering a default with the credit reference agencies.
 If you still don’t pay, they could even go to the courts to place a CCJ on your file.